The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria. This layer of bacteria is called plaque.

 If you don't clean plaque off your teeth regularly, your gums will become red, swollen and shiny and they may bleed.
 This is the early stage of gum disease called gingivitis.
-You can easily treat gingivitis by removing the plaque through thorough brushing and flossing, and your gums will get better.
+You can easily treat gingivitis by having a thorough teeth cleaning routine.
+This means brushing your teeth and flossing regularly to remove the plaque.

 As time goes by the pockets can get deeper and more difficult to clean, so they are more likely to become infected.
 The plaque attacks your gums and can start to attack the bone that holds them in place, making them wobbly and sensitive.
 If left untreated over a number of years, your teeth may become very loose and need to be taken out by a dentist.